Xanxi-Amiga/XACP-V1-Preview/applications/mp3/REAMDE_MPEGA_BETA.md

 Further ABI refinements and compatibility improvements may arrive in future versions.

-This implementation was written from scratch for the XACP/ZZ9000 environment using a standard GCC/libnix toolchain and does not derive from the original mpega.library source code.
+This XACP implementation was developed independently from scratch using a standard GCC/libnix environment while maintaining compatibility with the legacy mpega.library API.